 There’s really no right or wrong answer as to which ETFs are the best to invest in.
 One possible answer is sticking to investing in ETFs that are exposed to broad country indexes.

-In Singapore, we can invest in these five popular ETFs listed locally:
+In Singapore, we can invest in these six popular ETFs listed locally:

-The SPDR STI ETF and NikkoAM Singapore STI ETFs are both seeking to replicate Singapore’s 30-stocks Straits Times Index (STI).
+The SPDR STI ETF and NikkoAM STI ETFs both seek to replicate Singapore’s 30-stocks Straits Times Index (STI).
 As many of us would already be familiar with, the largest companies on STI include DBS, OCBC, UOB, Jardine Matheson, SingTel, Ascendas REIT, CapitalandInvest and more.

 The ABF Singapore Bond ETF invests in SGD-denominated bonds issued by the Singapore government and quasi-government entities.